 The Chase Sapphire Reserve® has great upfront value.
 It also has ongoing benefits that will help save you money on travel and afford you some protections.

 - Earn 3X points on travel immediately after earning your $300 travel credit.
-3X points on dining at restaurants & 1 point per $1 spent on all other purchases.
-You’ll get up to $300 in statements credits annually for travel purchases you make with your card — it’s automatically applied.
-Airfare, hotels, parking and tolls can all be reimbursed up to $300 a year.
+3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.
+Receive up to $300 in statement credits as reimbursement for travel purchases charged to your card.
+Once you earn the $300 travel credit, you will begin earning the three-point rate on travel purchases.

 - If you don’t have TSA Precheck or Global Entry, the Chase Sapphire Reserve® is another avenue for you to get it for free.
 You’ll receive a statement credit of up to $100 every 4 years if you charge the application fee to your card.